10 Best Banks in North Carolina

 • Accounts have balance requirements

 Mechanics & Farmers Bank (M&F) is a historic African-American-owned bank, based in Durham.
-Founded in 1907, M&F Bank was opened to provide financial services to African Americans excluded from mainstream banks at the time.
+Founded in 1907, M&F Bank was opened to provide financial services to African Americans excluded from mainstream banks.
 Today, this local bank remains committed to its community and helping individuals and businesses develop and grow.

 With M&F, you can access many standard banking services and products, such as digital banking, IRA, CD, money market, HSA, credit card, financial planning, loans, home equity line of credit, and business banking.